 Technology requirements for your interview

-You will need access to a computer, tablet or smartphone that has Microsoft Teams, with the camera and microphone enabled, together with a stable internet connection.
-We recommend that you conduct a test run of Microsoft Teams with a friend, colleague or family member to ensure there are no technical difficulties on the day.
+You will need access to a computer, tablet or smartphone with the camera and microphone enabled, together with a stable internet connection.
+We recommend if not familiar with the online platform being used e.g. Microsoft Teams that you do a trial with a friend, colleague or family member to ensure you know what to do on the day.

 Joining the interview

 Please join the interview promptly – we recommend at least ten minutes before the interview time.
-When you join the meeting, you will be placed in the ‘lobby’.
-Once the panel are ready, you will be admitted from the lobby into the interview.
 Please introduce yourself to the panel members.
 Do not use the chat function during the interview unless you are prompted to do so, for example in the event of technical issues.

-If there are any technical issues the associate member of the recruitment team will assist you.
-You may need to leave the meeting and rejoin to solve any problems.
-If this happens, please do not panic and follow the instructions of the associate member.
+If there are any technical issues you may need to leave the meeting and re-join to solve any problems.
+If this happens, please do not panic.
 The employer and the School are aware that technical difficulties can occur and we will work with you to resolve the issue.

 At the start of the interview